bahrus/custom-enhancements/README.md

 > ![NOTE]
 > Each specified enhKey must be unique within a registry.

+There are some very strong use cases for adding the "risk" associated with defining the name of the enhancement key:

+1. The name will be used anytime we are outside the domain of JavaScript -- in particular referencing enhancements properties from the HTML (server-rendered) Markup.
+2. Accessing the properties value / methods of the instance is more natural to the developer using traditional dot (".") nested access, feel less clunky.
+3. Some protocols for establishing "safe", declarative, side-effect-free code from imperative code may use the existence of parenthesis as the defining characteristic for separating the two.

 If no enhKey is specified, I think the platform should still provide a less elegant mechanism to access the (weak reference?) to it, and in fact was already provided: